Best practices to solve technical support issues in less time!

 Software solutions and frameworks simplify tasks and increase productivity.
 In addition to being accurate, fast, low-cost, compliant, and secure, vision for modern software ecosystem includes self-describing (easy to learn), self-diagnosing (handle anomalies), self-healing (recover from failures) and self-supporting (enable users to fix issues).

 When designing and automating modern data estates with integrated subsystems and external components, some technical issues may arise in areas such as how to, setup, configuration, connectivity, performance, monitoring and best practices.
-A typical TimeXtender project interacts with the host operating system, multiple machines or cloud VMs, .NET framework, cloud repository, ODX storage (for example, a Data Lake), a Repository on SQL Server, and many data sources, providers, and endpoints – auto generating scripts, using pipeline/ copy activity, making API calls and tracking logs.
+A typical TimeXtender solution interacts with the host operating system, multiple machines or cloud VMs, .NET framework, ODX Instances, ODX storage (for example, a Data Lake), and many data sources, providers, and endpoints – auto generating scripts, using pipeline/ copy activity, making API calls and tracking logs.

-Does self-service apply to building modern data estates and data warehouse projects?
+Does self-service apply to building modern data estates and data warehouse solutions?

 Is there an organized & scientific approach to focus and solve complex issues with less back-and-forth e-mails and chats?